Audit

 3. Use an audit-mapped template kit

 This is the middle path, and it's what we built.
-The SIL Rescue Kit ($297) is 74 documents — every policy, form, and register a SIL provider needs — each mapped to the Core Module Practice Standard outcome it answers, plus an audit evidence checklist mapped to the indicators an auditor samples.
+The Complete SIL Kit ($297) is 109 documents — every policy, form, and register a SIL provider needs — each mapped to the Core Module Practice Standard outcome it answers, plus an audit evidence checklist mapped to the indicators an auditor samples.
 It does the documentation half for the price of a template pack, so your time goes into the half a kit can't do for you: actually running the registers and accumulating real records.

 A template kit fixes missing documents.
 It cannot fix missing implementation — only real operational practice produces a real incident report or a real medication chart.
 That's why we tell people to start their registers months before the audit, not the week before.
 If your gaps are purely "I don't have the documents," a kit is the obvious-value option versus four-figure consulting.
 If your gaps are "we don't actually follow our own process yet," start now — no purchase fixes lost time.